jackiryan/SIF-ARSET/README.md

 # SIF-ARSET: Introduction to Solar-Induced Fluorescence (SIF) Data

-This repository contains code for the upcoming ARSET training session on using solar-induced fluorescence (SIF) data from the OCO-2 and OCO-3 missions to study plant behavior and health at an ecosystem level.
+This repository contains code for the [ARSET training session on using solar-induced fluorescence (SIF) data](https://www.earthdata.nasa.gov/learn/trainings/solar-induced-fluorescence-sif-observations-assessing-vegetation-changes-related) from the OCO-2 and OCO-3 missions to study plant behavior and health at an ecosystem level.
 This training is comprised of three exercises:

 1. **1_exploration.ipynb**: Methods for retrieving and spatially gridding SIF data to get a sense of the observational record.
 In this exercise we reproduce monthly gridded plots like those that are found in [Doughty et al., 2022](https://doi.org/10.5194/essd-14-1513-2022).
-[Youtube recording link](https://www.youtube.com/watch?v=6_XKD3wrJ1g)
+[YouTube recording link](https://www.youtube.com/watch?v=6_XKD3wrJ1g)
 2. **2_oco3_sam.ipynb**: A discussion of the Snapshot Area Map (SAM) mode unique to OCO-3, its applications, and a comparison of this data with flux tower data collected from ground-based measurements.
 The analysis in this notebook is similar to the one found in [Pierrat et al., 2022](https://doi.org/10.1029/2021JG006588), which looked at tower-based SIF and GPP measurements of boreal forest.
 3. **3_gosif.ipynb**: One way to look at SIF with consistent spatial coverage, and the limitations of such a technique.
 In this exercise we retrieve and discuss data from the Drs.
 Xing Li and Jingfeng Xiao's 2019 [GOSIF paper](https://doi.org/10.3390/rs11050517).